 - Gather blankets and pillows for guests to lounge on, or ask them to bring their own.

-- If you have the space, set up a croquet course or badminton game.
+- If you have the space, set up a bean bag toss or badminton game.

 - String up lights and set out candles to create midsummer magic when the sun goes down.